 - Effective communication.
 Engineering, science and technology professionals are proficient in the technical language of their fields.
 In that domain, credibility and influence come from communication with colleagues who respect their expertise, but leaders must communicate with diverse stakeholders and compete for resources in the face of multiple priorities.
 Technical professionals who aspire to leadership positions must become skilled at influencing business leaders, building partnerships across functional areas and working effectively with multidisciplinary teams.
 Clear, persuasive communication tailored to different audiences is key to maximizing opportunities and achieving results with and through others.

 Corporations have a pressing need for transformative leaders who drive innovation in today’s complex, rapidly evolving global markets.
-To become one of these highly prized leaders, technical professionals must transcend their silos and broaden their perspectives on business and industry success.
+To become one of these highly prized leaders, technical professionals must transcend their silos and broaden their perspectives.
 This personal transformation can happen slowly via trial and error as technical professionals move through management ranks.
 More rapid results are possible when companies and professionals choose an intensive, accelerated executive leadership development programs that pushes STEM professionals beyond their comfort level into new disciplines for more impactful ways of seeing and communicating.

 The best choice is a targeted leadership development program designed for professionals trained and experienced in engineering, science and technology.
 To advance your career while studying, look for top-tier, rigorous programs taught online and on campus.
-This provides opportunities to immediately apply new knowledge and skills at work, and leverage advice and feedback from peers and professors.
+This provides opportunities to immediately apply new knowledge at work, and leverage advice and feedback from peers and professors.
 Professionals graduate with a high-impact network of colleagues and primed to drive innovation and industry forward.